An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 I was wrong.

-It was in this environment that I pitched editors and landed assignments.
-Though it seems obvious that I would state my location now, back then it was my guilty secret.
-It was almost a given that I’d have to work super hard to prove myself once the words “I’m based in India” had been uttered.
+Though it seems obvious that I would state my location now, back then, it was my guilty secret.
+It was almost a given that I’d have to work incredibly hard to prove myself once the words “I’m based in India” had been uttered.
 Back then, being in India was perceived to be my biggest disadvantage.

 Today, it is easily my biggest strength.